Skip to Main Content

 1. Run your search in CINAHL.
 Document the number of results in your Word document

-2. On the top right of the results, click "Share"
+3. On the top right of the results, click the down arrow next to the number of results

 1. For example: Sepsis and Screening CINAHL 125 8.1.2024